lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 reliability modes supported such as timers and parameters.

 * Rule ID.
 The Rule ID is present in the SCHC fragment header and in the ACK header format.
-The Rule ID in a SCHC fragment header is used to identify that a SCHC fragment is being carried, which fragmentation delivery reliability mode is used and which window size is used.
+The Rule ID in a SCHC fragment header is used to identify that a SCHC fragment is being carried, which fragmentation reliability mode is used and which window size is used.
 The Rule ID  in the fragmentation header also allows interleaving non-fragmented packets and SCHC fragments that carry other SCHC packets.
 The Rule ID in an ACK identifies the message as an ACK.

 * Fragment Compressed Number (FCN).
 The FCN is included in all SCHC fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
 There are two